jpca/Boulegueur/Readme.md

 Download a release for your desktop here : https://github.com/jpca/Boulegueur/releases

-As a tank in hostile field, you have to kill opponents to delete pods in a As a tank in hostile field, you have to kill opponents to delete pods in a kubernetes cluster namespace.
+As a tank in hostile field, you have to kill opponents to delete pods in a kubernetes cluster namespace.

 Use WSAD keys (or ZQSD for french keyboards) to move, and the spacebar to shoot.